Photo Editing

 Let’s walk you through how to color correct and color grade photos in Photoshop with an easy-to-follow guideline.

-What is Color Correction?
+What is Color Correction in Photoshop?

 As I already said, the colors don't always come out exactly right when you take a picture.
 It could be that the camera didn't get the white balance right, and things look too blue, orange, or whatever.
 Or maybe the picture is too light or dark, messing with the colors.
 There could also just be a weird color tint over the whole photo.